Enjoy this interactive transcript of Josh Mandel’s popular webinar about SMART’s open-source tools, synchronized to the video recording. Now you can:

 So what is this?
 It’s an open repository.
 Actually, it’s immediately a useful public good that you can take and employ today.
 And you can employ it in a number of ways.
 One thing you can do is simply to look at the documents and learn from them.
 Vendors do very interesting things, which aren’t always that well documented in the specifications themselves.

 For example, NextGen has a really nice way in their Consolidated CDA of linking together medications and problems.
 Linking those things back with the encounter during which the medication was prescribed or during which a problem was noted.
 Most Consolidated CDAs don’t define those links.
 But if you’re interested in doing that you can look at NextGen and see an example of how to do it.
 So you can learn from these documents just by reading them.

 But then the really exciting thing is you can start to use these documents to test the import pipeline that you’re building.
 So you can actually begin to build up some automated testing within your own organization using a growing set of real world examples as the inputs to your pipeline.
 To ensure that your pipelines are robust.
-So we can think about automated testing and analysis of these documents [? in a big way. ?]
+So we can think about automated testing and analysis of these documents in sort of a big way.

 I want to show you a quick demo of this repository.
 As I mentioned, it’s really quite lightweight.
 It’s an open repository.
 It’s hosted at github.com in the Children’s Hospital Boston section.
 And we have a repository called sample C-CDAs.
 Right now we’ve got a folder for each vendor.
 And that includes Cerner, and NextGen, and includes Greenway as well.
 And you can navigate through these folders, and just click on one and see examples of a document.